 Reconnecting a Year Later

-How could we support our refugee friends in their mission to find employment in this new country?
+How could we help our refugee friends navigate their new city and their new lives?

 Disconnected refugee social services and the fragmented resettlement system make it difficult for refugees to seek help.
 Not to mention, most resources that do exist are either hidden behind high subscription fees or lack availability in Arabic & Farsi.
 Our team felt that there had to be a better way.